jonowar/quinteract/README.md

 ## History
 quinteract = quintile + tesseract

 Created as an AdRoll hackday project to determine if an image has less than 20% text, as per Facebook ad image guidelines.
+Facebook provides a tool (https://www.facebook.com/ads/tools/text_overlay) where the text in an image must be manually selected - I thought it would be cool to have it done for you automatically.

 ## Installation